fake-name/UniversalArchiveInterface/README.md

 Better test coverage.
 Right now, it's about 60% covered.
 Most of the not-covered parts are the rar handling (I can't create test-rars easily: rar is a proprietary format, and 7zip can't create them), and exception handling.
-Almost all exeptions are caught, a logging message is emitted, and then the exception is re-raised as a single exception type (generally `ValueError`), but this is currently not well-tested.
+Almost all exceptions are caught, a logging message is emitted, and then the exception is re-raised as a single exception type (generally `ValueError`), but this is currently not well-tested.
 I need to corrupt some archives and write tests around those corruped archives.